James-Fleming12/EvidentialHDC/README.md

 updates, the bias steers the prototypes and the drift compounds.
 The prediction pathway may use the prior-corrected score; the adaptation pathway must not.

+[To be filled: the form of the TTA (the update/don't-update gate, the support threshold, and where the label-free path is engaged).]

 ---

-## 4. Pillar 2 (primary): Backprop-free active learning

-The primary framework that closes the residual gap on the conditions label-free TTA cannot handle.
-The design is built entirely from measured facts: it exists because a label-free signal can say *which* points are wrong but not *what class* they are, and it is viable because the corrupted points are still densely packed in per-class clusters, so one label per cluster can label the cluster.
+## 4. Where TTA stops: the conditions that shift too much

+Fog and crosstalk are not the same problem as the healthy conditions; the corruption shifts the features so far that the label-free update cannot recover them.
+This is the measured gap that motivates the active-learning framework (Section 5).

-### 4.1 The wall that motivates it: detection without assignment
+### 4.1 The wall: detection without assignment

 The label-free TTA thread is bounded by the assignment wall, which holds across every extractor, every condition, and both scales (iterations doc, Iterations